 The P3 Project Team will develop the initial procurement schedule.
-The schedule will identify the key activities for the procurement process and include adequate time to accomplish these activities to reach financial close in a timely manner.
+The schedule will identify key activities for the procurement process and include adequate time to accomplish these activities to reach financial close in a timely manner.
 Key activities to be included in the initial procurement schedule are shown below:

-- Development of the draft RFQ as further discussed under RFQ development in Chapter 3 below.
+- Development of the draft RFQ as further discussed under RFQ development in Chapter 3.

-- Environmental approval (if pending)
+- Environmental approval (if pending).

-- All FHWA approvals
+- All FHWA approvals.

-- Briefings for HPTE Director, OMPD Director, CDOT Executive Director, the Transportation Commission and HPTE Board before the final decision to move into the Procurement Stage for the P3 project.
+- Briefings for HPTE Director, OMPD Director, CDOT Executive Director, the Transportation Commission, and HPTE Board before the final decision to move into the Procurement Stage for the P3 project.

-- Development of the draft RFP as further discussed under RFP development in Chapter 3 below.
+- Development of the draft RFP as further discussed under RFP development in Chapter 3.

 - HPTE Director and OMPD Director approval of issuance of the RFQ.

-- Due date for Statements of Qualifications
+- Due date for SOQs.

-- Review and evaluation of the Statements of Qualifications
+- Review and evaluation of the SOQs.

-- Presentation and recommendation to the HPTE Director and OMPD Director for approval of the Short-List of Proposers
+- Presentation and recommendation to the HPTE Director and OMPD Director for approval of the shortlist of proposers.

-- Issuance of the draft RFP
+- Issuance of the draft RFP.

-- ATC Process, including meetings, submission, and response due dates
+- ATC process, including meetings, submission, and response due dates.

-- Interactive One-on-One Sessions with Short-Listed Proposers
+- Interactive one-on-one Sessions with shortlisted proposers.

-- Formal written question and answer periods
+- Formal written question and answer periods.

-- Issuance of the Final RFP
+- Issuance of the final RFP.

-- Due date for Proposals
+- Due date for proposals.

-- Review and evaluation of the Proposals
+- Review and evaluation of the proposals.

-- Update the Value for Money Analysis
+- Update the VfM analysis.

-- Presentation and recommendation to the HPTE Board HPTE Board selection of the Preferred Proposer
+- Presentation and recommendation to the HPTE Board HPTE Board selection of the preferred proposer.

-- Protest period
+- Protest period.

-- Negotiations on final P3 project agreement
+- Negotiations on final P3 project agreement.

-- Presentation and recommendation to the HPTE Board HPTE Board approval of the P3 project agreement
+- Presentation and recommendation to the HPTE Board HPTE Board approval of the P3 project agreement.

-- Commercial Close
+- Commercial close.

-- Negotiations on financing documents
+- Negotiations on financing documents.

-- Updated Value for Money
+- Updated VfM.

-- Presentation and recommendation to HPTE Board -HPTE Board approval of financing documents
+- Presentation and recommendation to HPTE Board HPTE Board approval of financing documents.

-- Financial Close
+- Financial close.

-- P3 project moves to Implementation stage
+- P3 project moves to implementation stage.